Connect with us

 When UMMC went out of network, Meredith and other transplant candidates who have Blue Cross were marked as “inactive.”
 The status change means the candidate stays on the list, but if his or her organ match becomes available in the time frame the hospital is out of network, the candidate won’t be getting a call.

-UMMC and Blue Cross are at odds over reimbursement rates and Blue Cross' quality care plan, which measures hospital performance and whether services provided to patients are adequate.
-UMMC officials say they are underpaid by Blue Cross to other academic medical centers in the region, while Blue Cross say UMMC's request is unreasonable and would necessitate an increase in member premiums.
+UMMC and Blue Cross are at odds over reimbursement rates and Blue Cross’ quality care plan, which measures hospital performance and whether services provided to patients are adequate.
+UMMC officials say they are underpaid by Blue Cross compared to other academic medical centers in the region, while Blue Cross leaders say UMMC’s request is unreasonable and would necessitate an increase in member premiums.

-The stalemate between the two has left tens of thousands of in the lurch — particularly those who receive care at UMMC that they cannot get elsewhere in Mississippi.
+The stalemate between the two has left tens of thousands of Mississippians in the lurch — particularly those who receive care at UMMC that they cannot get elsewhere in Mississippi.

 Emails between officials with the Mississippi Insurance Department, UMMC and Blue Cross show failed attempts on the part of Insurance Commissioner Mike Chaney to get UMMC and Blue Cross to agree on a “single case agreement” on at least one occasion.

 “As Insurance Commissioner, I have an additional request to make on Mr. (redacted) behalf.
 Please work to enter a single case agreement that will shield Mr. (redacted) from any excess charges above and beyond his standard cost-sharing responsibilities,” Chaney wrote to UMMC and Blue Cross attorneys on May 13.
-“This single case approach will allow Mr. (redacted) to receive the life-saving (redacted) he so desperately needs without depleting his life savings and without him to travel long distances to have the procedure done in a location where he has no family or other group who could assist him in the recovery and healing process.”
+“This single case approach will allow Mr. (redacted) to receive the life-saving (redacted) he so desperately needs without depleting his life savings and without him having to travel long distances to have the procedure done in a location where he has no family or other support group who could assist him in the recovery and healing process.”

 Chaney said he is not aware of any single case agreements ever being signed by either UMMC or Blue Cross, and he has not been in communication with either party about the progress of mediation since August.